-Open to high school seniors with a 27 or higher ACT (1210 SAT), the scholarship is valued at in-state tuition and fees over a four-year period (15 credit hours per semester up to 120 hours over four years).
+Open to high school seniors with a 27 or higher ACT (1280 SAT), the scholarship is valued at in-state tuition and fees over a four-year period (15 credit hours per semester up to 120 hours over four years).
 Students enrolled in select disciplines are subject to additional fees.
 Finalists for Presidential Alumni Scholarships are invited to interview.
+Deadline Dec.
+1.

 Awarded to the highest ranking senior at the following South Dakota high schools: Aberdeen Central and Roncalli; Brandon Valley; Brookings; Huron; Mitchell; Rapid City Central and Stevens; Sioux Falls Lincoln, O'Gorman, Roosevelt, and Washington; Vermillion; Watertown and Yankton.
 This award is valued at $10,000 over four year ($2,500 per year).
 Deadline Dec.
 1.

 - Spearfish Area Scholarship

 This scholarship awards up to $48,000 ($12,000 per year, renewable for four years) to an incoming first-year student who is a graduate of Spearfish High School.
 The Scholarship recipient must demonstrate financial need and have a minimum of a 23 on the ACT (1150 SAT).
 Deadline Dec.
 1.

 Awarded to select transfer students with a minimum 3.0 GPA or transfer students from two-year colleges who have earned membership into the Phi Theta Kappa International Honor Society and intend to pursue their first baccalaureate degree at the University of South Dakota.
 Students are eligible to apply when they initially transfer to The University of South Dakota.
 The scholarship provides up to $2,000 (up to $1,000 per year) award renewable for two years.
 Recipients must remain enrolled full-time on the Vermillion campus.
 Deadline April 1.